Klortho/node-config/README.md

 [issue #266](https://github.com/lorenwest/node-config/issues/266#issuecomment-217063840),
 which describes the algorithm in some detail.

-The code I have right now is not working, but it should be close.
-As I was writing the description, the need for two passes became more clear, and that is not fully implemented yet.
+The code I have right now is mostly working, but has some issues.

+The main issue is with how the Resolvers get disposed of at the end, during the "deepCopy".
+Right now it is very naive about the type, and doesn't, for example, handle Arrays at all well.

+Strategy: let's leverage this library's utilities.
+Each Resolver has a reference to the original config that it is mirroring.
+Let's extend the original config objects, rather than replacing them.

 ## To do, misc

 * Find and destroy "FIXME"s
 * Convert the test project "fix-deferreds" into a proper set of tests.
 * Look into using "relative" arguments to the deferreds.
+* Get rid of log.js

 ## Tests to add